-Pediatric Immunotherapy (Lymphoma) – Dr. Francesco Ceppi (CHUV)
+Pediatric immunotherapy (Lymphoma) – Dr. Francesco Ceppi (CHUV) and Prof. Li Tang (EPFL)

 Date de publication